UoMResearchIT/r-tidyverse-digital-humanities/_episodes/02-project-intro.md

 `history` command, but I don't find it useful because when I'm typing its 90% trial and error.

+R studio also shows your command history; click the "history" tab in the top right window.
+Multiple lines of history can be selected (by clicking while holding down the shift key), and then copied to the console or to your source window.

 When your project is new and shiny, the script file usually contains many lines of directly executed code.
 As it matures, reusable chunks get pulled into their own functions.
 It's a good idea to separate these into separate folders; one to store useful functions that you'll reuse across analyses and projects, and one to store the analysis scripts.

 > ## Tip: avoiding duplication
 >
 > You may find yourself using data or analysis scripts across several projects.
 > Typically you want to avoid duplication to save space and avoid having to
 > make updates to code in multiple places.
+There are several ways of handling this:
 >
-> In this case I find it useful to make "symbolic links", which are essentially
+> It may be useful to make "symbolic links", which are essentially
 > shortcuts to files somewhere else on a filesystem.
 On Linux and OS X you can
 > use the `ln -s` command, and on Windows you can either create a shortcut or
 > use the `mklink` command from the windows terminal.
+>
+> Alternatively, you can develop your own package, and put your scripts and functions in this.
+Although this
+> is more complex it easier to share your methods with others.
+Creating packages isn't covered in this course; a good book on the topic is Hadley Wickham's [R Packages](http://r-pkgs.had.co.nz/).
 {: .callout}

 ### Save the data in the data directory